Pulled Muscles, Scar Tissue and Re-Injury

 While most people are well aware of the importance of applying the R.I.C.E. regimen to a sprain or strain in the first 48 to 72 hours, it’s after this that most people get stuck.
 Let’s start by having a look at what happens during those first 72 hours and then move onto what’s needed for a full recovery.

 The First 72 Hours

-The diagram below is a comparison of the same injury treated with the R.I.C.E.R. regime and without.
-The top row of pictures show the effects of a soft tissue injury when the R.I.C.E.R. regime is not used.
-While the bottom row of pictures show the effects of a soft tissue injury when the R.I.C.E.R. regime is used.
+The diagram below is a comparison of the same injury treated with the R.I.C.E.R. regimen and without.
+The top row of pictures show the effects of a soft tissue injury when the R.I.C.E.R. regimen is not used.
+While the bottom row of pictures show the effects of a soft tissue injury when the R.I.C.E.R. regimen is used.